MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 ## Camera settings

-The camera settings define how the camera will be setup for your Mixed Reality project, defining the generic clipping, quality and transparency settings.
+The camera settings define how the camera will be set up for your Mixed Reality project, defining the generic clipping, quality and transparency settings.

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_CameraProfile.png" width="650px" alt="Camera Profile">